 It is possible to buy many essential foods in the local village; ask Martin for advice on this.

 One of the things that we think is special about Jungle Tide is the variety of little extras provided free to guests.

 Driver accommodation is free.
 This is increasingly rare in Sri Lanka and many places have no driver accommodation, so this is a big plus.

 If you are staying a week the seventh night is free.

 There is free Wi-Fi in the house.

-Tea, coffee, sugar, UHT milk, bottled water and ice are provided free of charge.
+Tea, coffee, sugar, UHT milk, drinking water and ice are provided free of charge.
 If you want fresh milk you will need to buy this yourselves in Kandy.

 We have provided some games for the use of guests and a CD player with iPod and MP3 docking facilities, plus several CDs.
 There are also binoculars and reference books on wildlife etc. and some novels.
 Guests are welcome to take novels (but not other books) with them to finish reading after they leave Jungle Tide, but if you could also leave behind a book you have finished reading that would be appreciated.

 As our testimonials confirm, Martin and Rani are very special people and will go out of their way to make your stay enjoyable or to help you sort out any problems.
 In particular, if he is not too busy Martin will take you on a walking tour of the village and introduce you to various people including the baker, local shopkeepers and the school teachers and children.

 If you book well in advance, before your stay we will be very happy to advise about your wider holiday plans, travel times, or other questions you may have.
 We can also recommend drivers, some other places to stay elsewhere in the island, and some guides (we are steadily increasing our own knowledge here, much of it thanks to helpful suggestions from our previous guests).